 Acceptance Criteria vs. Acceptance Tests – Know the Difference

-Testing is at the heart of new development methodologies such as Behavior Driven Development, Test Driven Development and of course, Agile.
+Software Testing is at the heart of new software development methodologies such as Behavior Driven Development, Test Driven Development and of course, Agile.
 In a previous blog on the role of testing in Behavior driven development we touched upon two topics, Acceptance Tests and Acceptance Criteria and how BDD has changed the approach towards these testing stages.
 In this blog, we take a look at these similar sounding and yet very different concepts.

 It thus becomes essential to first define what the product is expected to do and the conditions it must satisfy to be accepted by a user.
 In order to achieve this, testers need to flesh out comprehensive ‘user stories’, then iterate criteria specific to each of these user stories and define the value proposition, characteristics of the solution and user flow.
 Testers then need to develop test cases based on these user stories and define conditions that need to be satisfied for the product to be “acceptable” by a user.
 These set of conditions that define the set of standards that the product or piece of software must meet are called ‘Acceptance Criteria’.